uga-libraries/web-aip/README.md

 There are unit tests for all the script functions used by ait_download.py.
 The tests for check_seeds() could use more detail, which will be done once the function is updated.

+The unit tests use UGA Archive-It data.
+Any other organization will need to update the expected results with their own data.

 # Workflow

 Because the script can take days to run, due to the time required to download WARCs, it often gets interrupted.